ImpliedConsent/DOGE_Fetcher/README.md

 ## Overview

-**DOGE Fetcher for Windows v1.1** is a standalone Windows application for fast, transparent downloading of government efficiency data directly from the official DOGE.gov API.
+**DOGE Fetcher for Windows v1.5** is a standalone Windows application for fast, transparent downloading of government efficiency data directly from the official DOGE.gov API.

-There are two executables: `DOGEFetcher.exe` (*RECOMMENDED*, it's smaller) in the MAIN BRANCH is the MS Windows Store version; `DOGEFetcherGUI.exe` in the `\releases` branch is the python created executable, but all source code is available to anyone.
+There are two executables: `DOGEFW15.exe` (*RECOMMENDED*, it's smaller) in the MAIN TREE is the MS Windows Store version; `DOGEFetcherGUI.exe` in the `\releases` branch is the python created executable, but all source code is available to anyone.

-**The version of `DOGEFetcher.exe` found in the *main branch* is the same executable that has been submitted to and approved by the Microsoft Store.**
+**The version of `DOGEFW15.exe` found in the *main tree* is the same executable that has been submitted to and approved by the Microsoft Store.**

 DOGE Fetcher is available in two main forms:

 - **Windows Microsoft approved GUI Application:**
-  - `DOGEFetcher.exe` (standalone EXE in the MAIN BRANCH; no Python or extra installs needed)
+  - `DOGEFW15.exe` (standalone EXE in the MAIN TREE; no Python or extra installs needed)
   - Also available on the Microsoft Store:
     [![Available on Microsoft Store](https://img.shields.io/badge/Microsoft%20Store-Download-blue?logo=microsoft)](https://apps.microsoft.com/detail/9P2LG65508RM)